 Difference between Unit Testing and System Testing

-Unit Testing is the type of software testing level in which each individual components of a software are tested.
-Unit Testing is generally performed by developer.
+Unit Testing is the type of software testing level in which each individual component of the software is tested.
+Unit Testing is generally performed by the developer.
 Unit Testing can’t be used for those systems which have a lot of interdependence between different modules.
 It does not allow for parallel testing.

 Difference Between Unit Testing and System Testing:

 |In unit testing, independent software module are tested separately.

 ||System testing is done to check whether the software or product meets the specified requirements or not.

 |Unit testing is performed by the developers.

 ||System testing is generally done by developers and testers.